 While it's true that many real estate agents make themselves available to their clients 24/7, you have to make time for yourself and your loved ones, too.

-Set aside a day to spend with your favorite people on a regular basis.
+Set aside a day to spend with your favorite people regularly.
 On that day, treat those people like they are your VIP clients: drop everything, give them your undivided attention, and just enjoy your time away from work obligations.

 Avoid the frustration of canceling plans at the last minute by setting your schedule far in advance.
 Your friends and family with typical desk jobs probably don't understand what it's like to be constantly on the clock, ready to answer the phone at any moment.